shopware/shopware/src/Docs/1-getting-started/10-dev-setup.md

 example setup.
 You are free to use a different setup.
 The only hard requirements are:

 * url rewrite root to `index.php`
-* `TENANT_ID` environment variable must be set with valid uuid4 and must be the same value as in `.psh.yml.override`

 Add your user to the `www-data` group and allow the group to access the project files and setgid on all directories:
 ```bash